stackforge/puppet-openstack/README.md

 ### Platforms:

-  These modules have been fully tested on Ubuntu Precise and Debian Wheezy.
+  These modules have been fully tested on Ubuntu Precise and Debian Wheezy and RHEL 6.

   For instructions of how to use these modules on Debian, check out this excellent [link](http://wiki.debian.org/OpenStackPuppetHowto):